Expert Answer

 The honest answer is "for preventing chronic disease, exercise is roughly as powerful as - and for some outcomes better than - medication, and none of the experts oversell it as a replacement for care you actually need."

-All five champion exercise as the highest-leverage thing you can do.
+All five champion exercise as the highest-use thing you can do.
 Peter Attia calls it the single most powerful longevity intervention: nothing else shifts all-cause mortality the way moving from the bottom to the top of the VO2 max and strength distribution does, which is why cardiorespiratory fitness and muscle are the pillars of his Centenarian Decathlon.
 Rhonda Patrick puts a number on the downside: being unfit carries a mortality risk she compares to smoking or type 2 diabetes, and going from low to elite fitness can add around five years.
-Andrew Huberman ranks cardiorespiratory fitness above any supplement for longevity.

 Mark Hyman's viral one-liner is the cleanest version of the consensus: "if exercise was a pill, it would be illegal."
-His point is that a single drug that lowered blood pressure and blood sugar, improved insulin sensitivity, cut heart-disease and cancer risk, built muscle and bone, lifted mood and cognition, and had no side effects would be the most valuable medicine ever made — and that drug is exercise, which no pharmacy can sell you.
-Bryan Johnson builds his Blueprint around daily Zone 2 and Zone 5 training for the same reason.
+Imagine one drug that lowered blood pressure and blood sugar.
+It would also improve insulin sensitivity, reduce heart-disease and cancer risk, build muscle and bone, and lift mood and cognition.
+With no side effects, it would be the most valuable medicine ever made.

 The critical caveat, and where responsible framing matters: this is about prevention and metabolic health, not about ripping up your prescriptions.
 Exercise is comparable to drugs for many preventive outcomes and better for a few, but it complements - it does not replace - medication for established disease.
 Do not stop a prescribed statin, blood-pressure drug, antidepressant, or diabetes medication on the strength of a workout plan; the experts' position is to use exercise as the foundation and let your physician adjust medication around it.